ROCm/HIP/docs/how-to/hip_porting_guide.rst

 The ``nvcc`` compiler will predict the number of registers per thread based on the launch bounds calculation.
 ``--maxregcount X`` can be used to override the compiler's decision by enforcing a hard number of registers (``X``) that the compiler must not exceed.
 If the compiler is unable to meet this requirement, it will place additional "registers" into memory instead of using hardware registers.

 Unlike ``nvcc``, ``amdclang++`` does not support the ``--maxregcount`` option.
-You are encouraged to use the ``__launch_bounds__`` directive since the parameters are more intuitive and portable than micro-architecture details like registers.
+You are encouraged to use the ``__launch_bounds__`` directive since the parameters are more intuitive than micro-architecture details like registers.
 The directive allows per-kernel control.

 Driver entry point access
 =========================

-The HIP runtime provides support for CUDA driver entry point access when using CUDA 12.0 or later.
-This feature lets developers interact directly with the CUDA driver API, providing more control over GPU operations.
+The HIP runtime provides driver entry point access functionality.
+This feature lets developers interact directly with the HIP driver API, providing more control over GPU operations.

 Driver entry point access provides several features: